• Skip to primary navigation

 Assembly

 • To assemble, line a large red wine goblet with romaine lettuce.
 Place 6 to 8 shrimp around the rim of the glass (depending on the size of the shrimp), with the tails to the outside.
-Place a slice of lemon on rim of glass.
+Place a slice of lemon on the rim of the glass.
 May be made 1 hour before serving up to this point.
-Add Remoulade Sauce to bed of lettuce.
-Alternatively, arrange shrimp on bed of lettuce and spoon Remoulade Sauce over shrimp for a salad.
+Add Remoulade Sauce to the bed of lettuce.
+Alternatively, arrange shrimp on a bed of lettuce and spoon Remoulade Sauce over shrimp for a salad.
 Serves 6.

-1. I always use fresh head-on shrimp because I feel that these are the freshest.
+1. I always use fresh, head-on shrimp because I feel that these are the freshest.
 When I clean the shrimp, I leave the tails on for both appearance and ease of grasping the shrimp.
 You could also use thawed frozen shrimp here for a salad with the shrimp placed on a bed of lettuce and the Remoulade sauce spooned over the shrimp.

 2. Use prepared horseradish, not horseradish sauce.
-You might think that they are the same, but they’re not.
-Horseradish sauce includes prepared horseradish but combines it with different ingredients to produce a much milder and creamier sauce.
+You might think that they are the same, but they're not.
+Horseradish sauce includes prepared horseradish but combines it with different ingredients to produce a milder and creamier sauce.

 3. The shrimp can be prepared in advance and refrigerated until you are ready to serve this amazing appetizer.